basking2/sdsai/sdsai-itrex/README.md

   * set - Takes two arguments.
 The second is stored using the first as a key by which it can be retrieved.
+* Concurrency
+  * thread - Takes a single iterator as an argument and returns a future that processes the call to `next()`.
+             Iterators passed to this
+             must have thread-safe `next()` calls.
+             It is recommended that `thread` be materialized into a list before passing to `join` to force maximum concurrency.
+  * join - This takes a single iterator as an argument and waits on the futures produced by it.